 So maybe love and murder aren’t as far removed as it might seem at first glance, and sometimes it’s difficult to resist being swept up in the passion we find on the page, especially considering that some mysteries feature positively swoon-worthy characters.

-I’ll admit that I’ve had a few literary crushes, including one who, unfortunately, turned out to be the murderer.
+I’ll admit that I’ve had a few literary crushes, including a few who, unfortunately, turned out to be murderers.
 (We’re not going to look too closely at what that might say about me.)
 And while those purists who dislike romance in mystery novels insist it be relegated to the back burner, at the very least, I’ve come to realize that some of my favorite mysteries contain more than a hint of romance.

 So if you’re in need of a new book boyfriend to get you through Valentine’s Day, here are five of my favorite mystery novels featuring romantic subplots.